- Home

 (iii) Proposals must have a clear poverty reduction focus and incorporate gender sensitivity and environmental awareness, as appropriate.

-(ii) Education and training;
+(iv) Education and training;

-(iii) Economic and social initiatives;
+(v) Economic and social initiatives;

 (vi) Promotion of women’s activities; and